SEI-R-2-22/class_wiki/README.md

 <li><details><summary><strong>Observed Holidays</strong></summary><p>

 <p>
 The following dates are observed Holidays for this Software Engineering Immersive.
 There will be no class days on or within any of the date ranges listed below.
-If you have any questions regarding Holidays, or have a special circumstance, please don't hesitate to reach out to your Associate Instructor.
+If you have any questions regarding Holidays, or have a special circumstance, please don't hesitate to reach out to your Instructional Associate.
 </p>

 | Holiday | Dates |